We don't have carpets or rugs either!

 I am straight in PJs as soon as I get home.
-Heels and pants off ASAP We are mostly shoe free, DH is generally pretty good about taking his boots off and switching to his sandals after work, thankfully, those things track everywhere!
+Heels and pants off ASAP :laugh: We are mostly shoe free, DH is generally pretty good about taking his boots off and switching to his sandals after work, thankfully, those things track everywhere!

 We have way too much gross carpets.
 They were kept for Khan.
 We went flooring shopping today, have a guy coming to measure and give us quotes tomorrow.
 Leaning towards Brazilian Cherry or Brazilian Koa, although there was a bamboo we really liked as well.
 The way I'm looking at it, whether we stay here or move, we have to get rid of all this grossness in order to enjoy/sell the house, and the sooner we do it, the better.
 I'd like all the carpets gone, but DH wants to keep the carpet in the guest bedrooms.

 We haven't actually done anything to the house except living in it for the past 12 years.
 It's about time the house got some attention.